Italian mayor challenges Bersani, wants pact or vote

-Renzi, 38, who lost to Bersani last December in a vote to be the centre-left's leading candidate, gave interviews to several Italian newspapers saying he was ready to stand in a new primary.
+Renzi, 38, who lost to Bersani last December in a vote to be the center-left's leading candidate, gave interviews to several Italian newspapers saying he was ready to stand in a new primary.

 Renzi had previously hesitated to challenge Bersani, a former communist politician who blew a 10-point opinion poll lead to leave Italy in political deadlock.

-But in recent days he has become increasingly critical of Bersani's line that a "grand coalition" with scandal-plagued centre-right leader Berlusconi is unthinkable.
+But in recent days he has become increasingly critical of Bersani's line that a "grand coalition" with scandal-plagued center-right leader Berlusconi is unthinkable.

-Another option could be a technocrat government sponsored by President Giorgio Napolitano, but this is opposed by both centre-left and centre-right.
+Another option could be a technocrat government sponsored by President Giorgio Napolitano, but this is opposed by both center-left and center-right.

 "We cannot stop here, waiting for Bersani to get support," Renzi told the daily La Repubblica.
 "It's ridiculous to stick with a frozen task.
 We must do something: a government formed by the president, a grand coalition, or we must return to vote."